trvon/SpaceSecure/README.md

 The program is supportable on linux devices and an windows machine with a command terminal emulator equipped with the correct scan utilities.

 ## Future Functionality
-- [ ] Add support for easy script import
+- [x] Add support for easy script import
+- [ ] Working on adding default script library for testing in gui
 - [ ] UI overhaul for a more compact program
 - [ ] Add support for more devices, with a quick and easy install
 - [ ] Add threading